 Shareholders who are unable to attend the Meeting or who wish to vote in advance of the Meeting, are asked to carefully follow the instructions on the proxy or voting instruction form.
-Only registered shareholders and proxyholders may attend and vote at the Meeting.
-If you are a non-registered shareholder and wish to appoint yourself as proxyholder to attend, participate and vote at the Meeting, you MUST register such proxyholder after having submitted your form of proxy or voting instruction form identifying such proxyholder.
+Only registered shareholders and duly appointed proxyholders may attend and vote at the Meeting.
+If you are a non-registered shareholder and wish to appoint yourself as proxyholder to attend, participate and vote at the Meeting, you MUST follow the instructions on the voting instruction form.

 It is recommended that you vote by telephone or Internet to ensure that your vote is received before the Meeting.
 To cast your vote by telephone or Internet, please have your proxy card or voting instruction form in hand and carefully follow the instructions contained therein.
 Your telephone or Internet vote authorizes the named proxyholders to vote your shares in the same manner as if you mark, sign and return your proxy card.
 If you vote by telephone or Internet, your vote must be received before 5:00 p.m.
-(Eastern Time) on September 8, 2020.
+(Eastern Time) on September 1, 2021.